alisonjo2786/pythonlessons_slides/Lesson 1/README.md

-Hear Me Code Lesson 1
+Python Lesson 1 (forked from Hear Me Code)
 ======

 **What you'll learn:**